Crash Team Racing: Modes

 Crash Team Racing features 5 racing modes: Adventure, Time Trial, Arcade, Versus and Battle.
 In each mode, the player selects 1 from 8 characters to control.
-A PlayStation multitap can be installed to allow three or four-player games.
-The "Adventure Mode" is a one-player game where the player must race through all of the tracks and arenas in the game and collect as many trophies, Relics, Boss Keys, CTR Tokens and Gems as possible.
-The objective of the Adventure Mode is to save the world from the story's antagonist, Nitros Oxide, by winning races on 16 different tracks.
-In the beginning of the game, the player only has access to two levels.
+The Adventure mode is a single-player campaign where the player must race through all of the tracks and arenas in the game and collect as many trophies, Relics, Boss Keys, CTR Tokens and Gems as possible.
+The Adventure Mode's premise involves the antagonist Nitros Oxide, an ornery and arrogant extraterrestrial who threatens to turn Earth into a concrete parking lot if he defeats the planet's best driver in a race.
+In the beginning of the game, the player only has access to two tracks.
 As the player wins more races, more tracks on multiple worlds become available.
 In each level, the player must win a trophy by coming in first place.
 When the player receives all four trophies in a world, the "Boss Garage" of that world can be accessed.
 In the Boss Garage, the player competes in a one-on-one race against a boss character.
 If the boss character is defeated, the character will relinquish a Boss Key, which the player uses to access new worlds and ultimately to face Oxide inside his spaceship.

 After beating levels, new modes become available, such as the Relic Race, in which the player races through the track alone and completes three laps in the fastest time possible.
 "Time Crates" scattered throughout the level freeze the game timer when a player drives through them.
 If all of the Time Crates are destroyed, the player's final time is reduced by ten seconds.
 The player wins a Relic by beating the time indicated on the screen.
 Another mode, the CTR Challenge, is played like a normal race, except that the player must also collect the letters C, T and R scattered throughout the track.
 If the player manages to collect all three letters and come in first place, a "CTR Token" is awarded.
 These tokens come in five different colors: Red, Green, Blue, Yellow and Purple.
 The Purple CTR tokens are awarded for beating the Crystal Bonus Round by collecting 20 crystals under a certain time limit.
 If the player collects four tokens of the same color, the player will be able to access the Gem Cup of the corresponding color.
 Gem Cups are racing tournaments held against computer-controlled opponents and are accessible in a secret area in the "Gemstone Valley" world.
 A Gem Cup consists of four tracks in a row, in which the player must race for points.
 If one of these cups is won, a Gem is awarded.
 To win the game, the player must collect all trophies, Boss Keys, Relics, CTR Tokens and Gems before defeating Nitros Oxide in a one-on-one race.